 In facilities where space is at a premium, or large, heavy doors are needed, industrial sliding doors can provide a great practical advantage.
-These large-scale sliding doors are available in a variety of convenient formats and have a wide range of application in factories, agricultural pursuits, warehouses, zoos, and other facilities.
+These heavy duty sliding door tracks are available in a variety of convenient formats and have a wide range of application in factories, agricultural pursuits, warehouses, zoos, and other facilities.

 Space, particularly in factories and warehouses, is selling at a greater premium these days, and over time it will likely become even more expensive.
 Finding methods to maximize usable space in facilities can help organizations forestall overgrowing their facilities.
 Industrial sliding doors are a valuable tool in a facility manager’s efforts to get the most out of their facilities.